 Growing Limelight hydrangea

-Limelight Hydrangea is a great plant to last through multiple seasons.
+Limelight hydrangea is a great plant that lasts through multiple seasons.
 These hydrangeas are particularly resilient, lasting through early freezes as well as hot weather draughts.
 Limelights will typically tolerate frost from northern regions as well as the harsh heat in southern regions.
 Hydrangeas are also long-lived, allowing you to rely on these plants as the foundation for your landscape every year through the summer and fall.

 Florists love Limelights just as much as gardeners.
 Cut blooms are long-lasting, just like the plant they come from.
 Providing a spectrum of color options, limelight blooms help create beautiful statements in floral arrangements.
 Cutting mature blooms in the cool morning will help them stay fresh looking for even longer.
-If they are cut after turning green, the blooms can even be dried.
+The blooms can even be dried if they are cut after turning green.
 Setting them upright to dry will allow you to use the Limelight blooms any time of year.

 Planting Limelight hydrangea

-The best time of year to plant a new Limelight Hydrangea is either early spring or in the fall.
+The best time of year to plant a new hydrangea is early spring or fall.
 The more moderate climates of these seasons will help your plant to easily establish itself.
-While settled limelights will tolerate frost and drought, a new Limelight Hydrangea needs a few months of ideal conditions before it will be ready to take on the more harsh seasons of summer and winter.
+While settled plants will tolerate frost and drought, a new plant needs a few months of ideal conditions before it is ready to take on the more harsh summer and winter seasons.

 Choosing a spot for your new hydrangea will depend on the typical climate in your location.
-If you are in a hot or arid climate, the partial sun will be best, and if you are in a cooler climate, the full sun will be ideal.
+If you are in a hot or arid climate, the partial sun will be best; if you are in a cooler climate, the full sun will be ideal.

-When choosing the location for your Limelight Hydrangea, also consider the drainage of the soil.
+When choosing the planting location, consider the soil’s drainage.
 If your garden has a lot of dense dirt or clay, you should loosen or amend the soil before planting to allow for proper root growth.
-Having proper drainage is one of the most important things when caring for a Limelight Hydrangea.
 If the roots become soggy, the leaves will yellow and fall off early, and flower growth will be stunted.

 After determining a planting spot for your Limelight, you will need to dig a hole the appropriate size for the root ball.
 The hole should be about the same depth as the root ball, allowing the plant to sit just at the level of the surrounding soil.
 The hole should be about twice as wide as the current roots.

 If you are planting in a pot rather than directly in the ground, follow the same sizing guidelines when choosing pot size.
 Limelights grown in a pot will not grow to be as large, but this can be a great way to control location and size.
-In a large pot, you can grow the Limelight as a bush or even as a small tree.
+You can grow the Limelight as a bush or as a small tree in a large pot.

-If you are planting multiple Limelight Hydrangeas at the same time, plant each root ball 7 to 8 feet apart.
+If you are planting multiple Limelight hydrangeas at the same time, plant each root ball 7 to 8 feet apart.
 This will give each plant plenty of space to grow unimpeded but is also close enough to create a uniform look when the plants grow to maturity.
-If you are planting for a hedge, 6 feet apart is a perfect spacing to balance plant health and hedge density.
+If you are planting for a hedge, 6 feet apart is perfect for balancing plant health and hedge density.

 To protect against frost, add a few inches of organic mulch on the surface of the soil to help insulate the plant.
 To protect against overly hot weather, water more often than normal and make sure there is an appropriate amount of shade.